Strike action in association football: England

 During 1960 the Professional Footballers' Association (PFA), led by Jimmy Hill, organised a campaign seeking the abolition of the maximum wage, which then stood at £20 per week, and of the retain and transfer system.
 Following talks involving the PFA, the Football Association, the Football League and the Ministry of Labour, the Football League committee offered a gradual increase in the maximum to £30, taking place over five years.
 At a PFA meeting in London, 250 players voted unanimously for strike action.
 Two further meetings elsewhere in the country brought the total to 712 players, of whom 18 voted against strike action.
 On 9 January 1961 the League made a revised proposal, but PFA members rejected it by a three to one margin.
 On 18 January, three days before the planned strike, the parties agreed to an immediate abolition of the maximum wage and the strike was called off.

-In September 2011, players from Plymouth Argyle considered going on strike, due to a dispute over wages.
+In September 2011, players from Plymouth Argyle considered going on strike due to a dispute over unpaid wages.

 Italy

-Serie A experienced its first ever player strike in March 1996.
+Serie A players held their first organized strike in March 1996..
 The start to the 2011–12 season was delayed due to strike action by players, following a failure of the players' and clubs' respective unions to agree on a new collective bargaining agreement.
 On 5 September 2011, the strike was called off after a compromise was reached.

 Norway

 In Norway, short-term player strike action led to the cancellation of fixtures in the Tippeligaen and Adeccoligaen in both June 2002 and May 2011.
-The 2002 dispute concerned insurance terms and general working conditions.
+The 2002 dispute was related to insurance coverage, salary terms, and working conditions in the Norwegian league.
 The 2011 action was prompted by regulations on holidays and whether players were required to use football boots and sports equipment produced by respective club sponsors.
 In both periods the disputes were settled after one round of league fixtures.